gtopinio/micro-feed/README.md

 1. Create a new Supabase project
 2. Go to the SQL Editor in your Supabase dashboard
-3. Run the following schema (also available in `/docs/schema.sql`):
+3. Run the following schema to create necessary tables and RLS policies:

 ```sql
 -- Create tables